lagom/lagom.github.io/src/main/markdown/faq.md

 See more in the Lagom documentation on Message Serializers ([Java](/documentation/current/java/MessageSerializers.html)/[Scala](/documentation/current/scala/MessageSerializers.html)) and Persistent Entity Serialization ([Java](/documentation/current/java/Serialization.html)/[Scala](/documentation/current/scala/Serialization.html)).

-## In the example applications, why are data classes duplicated between the service API and implementation projects?

-This is an example of an anti-corruption layer.
-In Lagom, we use anti-corruption layers for all API payloads (requests/responses) and published events.
-While it might seem like unnecessary duplication, using anti-corruption layers allows the internal implementation to be changed without changing the public API.
-For example, you might want to enrich an internal event with some fields that you need on a read side but you don’t need on the published events.

-For more information, see Mark Needham's blog on [anti-corruption layers](http://www.markhneedham.com/blog/2009/07/07/domain-driven-design-anti-corruption-layer/).

 ## Do I have to use ConductR to deploy Lagom services?
 Can I deploy with Kubernetes?

 Lagom doesn't prescribe any particular production environment, however out of the box support for Lagom is provided by [Lightbend ConductR](https://www.lightbend.com/products/conductr).
 If you are interested in deploying on [Kubernetes](https://kubernetes.io/), see our guide that demonstrates [how to deploy the Chirper example application](https://developer.lightbend.com/guides/k8s-microservices/).